An impactful job interview thank-you email can be the difference between landing the job or continuing the search.

-Most likely, you’ve spent weeks or months doing your research and otherwise preparing for your interview.
-You know you’re qualified and can handle anything they ask you.
-After all that preparation and a solid interview, it’s worth the extra effort to make yourself stand out from the crowd by taking the time to write and send a great job interview follow-up email.
+Most likely, you've spent weeks or months doing your research and otherwise preparing for your interview.
+You know you're qualified and can handle anything they ask you.
+After all that preparation and a solid interview, it's worth the extra effort to make yourself stand out from the crowd during the decision making process by taking the time to write and send a great job interview follow-up email.

 It really could get you the job over someone equally hirable who didn't bother to say thank you — just like your mother taught you.

 Before you can write your follow-up thank-you email, you need to sit down for the interview.
 Are you prepared?
-One of our TopInterview coaches can help!
+One of our career experts and TopInterview coaches can help!

 Avoid These Common & Costly Interview Thank-You Note Mistakes